 - Maybe I could ask Steve if he knows anyone trustworthy who does this

 So a good exercise for you would be to do what I have done but for your website.
-Pick out the most frequent or likely dialogue and address it somewhere on the page or when you talk to them.
-If you have ever seen a Frequently Asked Questions section, it’s is sort of like this, but you’re addressing the inner dialogue and not waiting for them to ask.
+Pick out the most frequent or likely dialogue, address it somewhere on the page or when you talk to them.
+If you have ever seen a Frequently Asked Questions section.
+It’s is sort of like this, but you’re addressing the inner dialogue and not waiting for them to ask.